Shetoraz/myLife/README.md

 <p align="center">

 **Hey.
-I am 19 years old.
-I study at the Belarusian State Pedagogical University in Minsk at the Faculty of Physics and Mathematics.
-For a year now I have been developing for iOS.
-A positive guy who wants his products to bring pleasure to every user and simplify their life.
-This is how i started:**
+I'm 19 years old.
+I study at the Faculty of Physics and Mathematics at BSPU.
+For about a year I've been doing independent study of iOS development using articles, videos, online courses and books.
+A positive guy who wants to make interesting apps for everyone.
+My own apps are below:**

 </p>